Mel Blount

-Blount is considered one of the best cornerbacks to have ever played in the NFL.
+Blount played college football for the Southern Jaguars.
+He is considered one of the best cornerbacks to have ever played in the NFL.
 His physical style of play made him one of the most feared defensive backs in the game at a time when pass interference rules were less stringent.
 He founded the Mel Blount Youth Home.

-Early life
+Early life and college

 Blount was born in Toombs County, Georgia.
 The early years of his life were spent in poverty on a Georgia farm.
 Blount was a star in baseball, football, basketball, and track at Lyons High School.
 After graduation he was offered a scholarship to Southern University in Baton Rouge, Louisiana.
 While there he was a Pro-Scouts All-American pick as both safety and cornerback.

-Playing career
+Professional career

 Blount was the prototype cornerback of his era and a significant reason why the Pittsburgh Steelers were the dominant team of the National Football League in the 1970s.
 A third-round draft choice of the Steelers in 1970, he had the size, speed, and quickness for the position, plus the toughness and mental ability to adjust his coverage tactics and excel despite rule changes that favored receivers.

 A Pro-Scouts All-American as both a safety and cornerback at Southern, Blount became a starter in the Steelers secondary beginning in 1972.
 That season, he did not allow a single touchdown.
 Blount was equally effective playing either zone or man-to-man defense.
 Known for his rugged style of play, his specialty was the "bump-and-run" pass defense.
 Because of his size and speed, he physically overpowered pass receivers.

 Midway through his career however, the rules regarding pass coverage were changed making such harassment of a receiver illegal.
 The rule would come to be named the Mel Blount Rule.
 Blount had 57 interceptions in his career; he returned them for 736 yards and two touchdowns.
 He intercepted at least one pass in all 14 NFL seasons and led the league in interceptions with 11 in 1975.
 Blount also was used as a kickoff returner early in his career.
 He totaled 36 returns for 911 yards and a 25.3-yard average.
 He also recovered 13 opponents' fumbles, two of which he returned for touchdowns.

 Blount, who was named the NFL's most valuable defensive player in 1975 by the Associated Press, earned All-Pro acclaim in 1975, 1976, 1977, and 1981.
 He also was a four-time All-AFC selection and played in five Pro Bowls.
 His fumble recovery in the 1979 AFC Championship Game led to the Steelers' winning touchdown in a 27–13 victory over the Houston Oilers.
 Earlier in Super Bowl XIII Blount's interception began a Pittsburgh drive which resulted in a go-ahead touchdown in a 35–31 victory over the Dallas Cowboys.